-The quarter's expenses (plus any previous balance and less any awarded financial aid) are processed as automatic charges to a MasterCard®, VISA® or Discover® credit card.
-The card holder may choose to use either the regular payment plan or monthly payment plan.
-At the end of the school year (or sooner if a student finishes midyear), a final charge or credit is applied to the card.
-Many people choose this option because it reduces the time spent arranging payment while making the user eligible for rewards many credit cards offer (frequent flyer mileage, discounts, rebates, etc.).
+The quarter's expenses (plus any previous balance and less any awarded financial aid) are processed as automatic charges using one of the online payment methods below.
+These payments are processed around the 25th of each month.
+At the end of the school year (or sooner if a student finishes midyear), a final charge is applied using the payment method.

+Many people choose this option because it reduces the time spent arranging payment and makes the user eligible for rewards many credit card companies offer (frequent flyer mileage, discounts, rebates, etc.).